How to Start a Relationship Safely

 2. INVESTMENT: Make sure there is mutual investment.

-As a relationship progresses there is going to be a need for investment of time, and energy.
-There will probably be investments of money like long distance phone bills, lunches, dinners, and gifts.
+As a relationship progresses there is going to be a need for investment of time and energy.
+There will probably be investments of money like long-distance phone bills, lunches, dinners, and gifts.
 Emotional investment is going to be there too.
 A lopsided relationship has one person giving more time and energy.
 You may find that you’re the one who always has to make the longer drive and the one to plan for dates or outings.
 A lopsided relationship has one person paying an unequal share of the financial needs – always being the one to call long distance, pay for dinner, buy the gifts; maybe even loan money for the new “crisis.”

 If one person is always needy, always having the trauma or drama that requires the other person to be supportive, that may be an indication of emotional lopsidedness.
 It’s always about the other person.
 One sign of this dynamic is when you don’t feel like you can tell the other person if you are down or have an emotional need for fear you might upset them.
 “After all,” you reason, “he (or she) has so much to deal with already!”

 Inequality of investment can feel so noble.
 You are always there for the other person.
 In fact, if it weren’t for you, that person couldn’t function as well.
-How could you dare leave this person or burden them with your needs – all of which is part of the definitions for enabling or co-dependency.
-And the worst part of it is you lose your “self” – you may even stop taking care of yourself like you need to for personal health.
+How could you dare leave this person or burden them with your needs – all of which is part of the definitions for enabling or co-dependency?
+And the worst part of it is you lose your “self” – you may even stop taking care of yourself as you need to for personal health.

 You are protected if you watch for, ask for, and maintain mutual investment.
 When you start to lose “you” by having to give far more than your share of time, energy, money, or understanding – you are in an unsafe relationship.

 3. CLARITY: Maintain clarity and objectivity – never “oh well” anything.